sagieppel/Recognition-of-materials-in-transparent-vessel-using-fully-convolutional-neural-networks/README.md

 The code is discussed in the paper [Setting an attention region for convolutional neural networks using region selective features, for recognition of materials within glass vessels](https://arxiv.org/abs/1708.08711)

-An improved version of this net in pytorch [is given here](https://github.com/sagieppel/Fully-convolutional-neural-network-FCN-for-semantic-segmentation-with-pytorch)

 ![](/Figure1.png)